Gasiro/zmk-config-prospector/README.md

 ## 🔍 **What is Prospector?**

 **Prospector** is a community-developed hardware platform designed for ZMK keyboard enhancement and monitoring.
-Originally created as a universal dongle solution, Prospector has evolved into multiple specialized modes:
+Originally created as a universal dongle solution, Prospector has evolved into multiple specialized modes :

 - **🎯 Original Prospector**: Universal ZMK keyboard dongle for USB/wireless connectivity
   - **Original Project**: [prospector](https://github.com/carrefinho/prospector) by carrefinho